To design a watch is to fuse all elements of art with the watchmaker’s skills and knowledge, in depicting the mechanism of time itself.

 - A quartz movement system with an analog display

 - Water resistance of up to 660 ft

 With features like this, you couldn’t go wrong with this watch.
 Whether you’re just graduating or belong to a more mature demographic, this watch will give you a dignified sense of style.

-The other one that I’m a real fan of is the Citizen Men’s BL5400-52A Eco-Drive Stainless Steel Sports Watch with Link Bracelet.
+The other one that I’m a real fan of is the Citizen Men’s BL5400-52A Eco-Drive Stainless Steel Sports Watch.
 This is another great watch that looks brilliant and performs equally well.
 It is also an entirely stainless steel chronometer that offers some of the best features and exterior parts.

 - A quartz movement and Eco-Drive technology

 - Dual time options

 - Water resistance of up to 330 ft

 This is designed for regular use and suits official and formal looks as easily as casual and carefree ones.
 It comes with the brand’s patented clasp design, adorning every wrist.

 Two other watches that you should also take a look